-process, visit our Filling your OMC Cobra with oil help page for step by step instructions to fill your stern drive with oil.
-For technical breakdown drawings
+our Filling your OMC Cobra with oil help page for step by step instructions to fill your stern drive with oil.
+For technical breakdown drawings of upper and

 For this job, you will need one flathead screwdriver

 Container to catch oil

 Begin by locating the lower drain screw/plug on the lower gearcase.
 (It is on the starboard side of the lower unit on the cone - shown in photo).
 Place your container

 which you will catch the drained oil into underneath this plug.
 Remove this screw/plug using the largest blade flathead screwdriver

 On the top side of the upper gearcase, you will see a cover, with four large bolts attached to it.
 In the center of this cover or cap, you will see a 3/4"

 diameter flathead dipstick.
 Remove it using the flathead screwdriver.

 After the oil has finished draining, check the magnetic draining screw/plug you removed to drain the oil.
 If you find

 iron or metallic particles stuck to this screw/plug, this could indicate one of several problems - the most common being gears